dovaicasia/dovaicasia/README.md

 <div align="center">

 # Hello, Welcome to My GitHub 👋❕
-## 🏡 I’m from South Jakarta, Jakarta, Indonesia
+## 🏡 I am from South Jakarta, Jakarta, Indonesia
 </div>

 ### 🌸 Introduce
-- 🎓 I’m Dovalina Icasia an **Informatics Engineering** Student at [Universitas Pancasila](https://univpancasila.ac.id).
+- 🎓 I am Dovalina Icasia an **Informatics Engineering** Student at [Universitas Pancasila](https://univpancasila.ac.id).
 - 📒 Passionate about **Data Science, Data Analyst, and AI**.
 I enjoy learning how data driven technologies work and how they can be applied to solve real world problems.

 ### 🎨 Current Focus